Free Move-In / Move-Out Checklist

 These are the steps you must take to write your Checklist correctly:

-Write the property details: Include the address of the property, its size inspection dates, and the tenant’s name.
+1. Write the property details: Include the address of the property, its size, inspection dates, and the tenant’s name.

-Mention the property condition: Create a column of the condition of the items that state the condition of each item that should be added for both move-in and move-out.
+3. Mention the property condition: Create a column of the condition of the items that states the condition of each item that should be added for both move-in and move-out.
+It is a good idea to include any specific details that may be relevant about each item.

-Leave an area for signatures: Keep spaces available on the document for both the landlord’s and tenant’s signatures must also be included so you and the other party can sign and date the document, making it official.
+6. Leave an area for signatures: Keep spaces available on the document for both the landlord’s and tenant’s signatures, which must also be included so you and the other party can sign and date the document, making it official.

 It’s also a good idea to have some additional spaces in your Checklist for any special features in the property.

-Ensure that you are legally protected from any false claims or damages by using our tenant Move-In/Move-Out Checklist template to draft your document error-free.
+Ensure that you are legally protected from any false claims or damages by using our tenant Move-In/Move-Out Checklist template to draft your document.

 States-Required Move-In Checklist Statement